lucaKnobloch/exampleFlaskDeployment/README.md

 The created image is executable with the following command:

   `docker run -d --name flask-server -p 80:80 flask-server`

+  The default settings expose the image on port 80.
+If you want to redirect it, you can do it either here, expose another port in the dockerfile or in the docker-compose file.

   Afterward is the flask-server is reachable at
      `127.0.0.1:80`